OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

 ## Background

-A fundemental design constraint of OpenAssetIO is that neither the host or manager should need to rely on the particular identity of the other in order to function.
+A fundamental design constraint of OpenAssetIO is that neither the host or manager should need to rely on the particular identity of the other in order to function.
 However, as each implementation may not support all API features, a mechanism is required to allow the Host (as